 Extract from National Joint Utilities Group "Guidelines for the planning, installation and maintenance of utility apparatus in proximity to trees.
 Volume 4, issue 2.
 London: NJUG 2007"

-Service information not available but not considered an issue on this project given ample space away from T1 and location of likely tie in points.
+Service information not available but not considered an issue on this project given ample space outside RPA's for any connection works.

 Appendix 8 - Site Photographs